-The College of Engineering requires students to take six courses (minimum of 18 credits) chosen from the humanities and social sciences subject to the constraints listed below and the approval of the faculty adviser.
+The College requires that 18 credits (minimum of six courses) be chosen from the humanities and social sciences subject to the constraints listed below and the approval of the student's faculty advisor.
 The courses selected must provide both breadth and depth and not be limited to a selection of unrelated introductory courses.
 The University's multicultural course requirement may be included in this set of six courses.
+However, for the College of Engineering, this course should not be in the student's cultural heritage, ethnicity, or gender.

 - a) At least two courses (minimum of six credits) must be in the humanities.
-Humanities include Art History, English (except ENGL 110 and other writing skills courses), Foreign Languages and Literatures (except introductory skills courses), Foreign Languages (except the student's native language and introductory skills courses), History, Music (except skills and performance courses), Philosophy (except PHIL 100, 105, 205 and 351), and Theatre (except skills and performance courses). - b) At least two courses (minimum of six credits) must be in the social sciences.
-The social sciences include Economics (EE majors require ECON 151 or another approved course), Linguistics (except introductory skills courses and LING 301), Political Science, Psychology (except PSYC 309 and 314), and Sociology. - c) At least two courses (minimum of six credits) must be above the introductory level, and each must build upon the content of a previous course, as approved by the faculty adviser. - d) At least two of the six courses (minimum of six credits) must be thematically related, typically in the same department or program.
-(Chemical Engineering majors have an additional department requirement.
-See Major Requirements External to the College under Chemical Engineering.)
+Humanities include Art History, English (except ENGL 110 and other writing skills courses), Foreign Languages and Literatures (except introductory skills courses), Foreign Languages (except the student's native language and introductory skills courses), certain Geography courses (except GEOG 101, 206, 220, and other technical courses), History, Linguistics, Literature, certain Music courses (except skills courses), and Philosophy (except PHIL 100, 105, and 205). - b) At least two courses (minimum of six credits) must be in the social sciences.
+The social sciences include Anthropology (except ANTH 102 and 202), Economics (ELEG majors require ECON 151 or another approved course), certain Geography courses (except GEOG 101, 206, 220, and other technical courses), Political Science, Psychology (except PSYC 309 and 314), and Sociology. - c) At least two of the six courses (minimum of six credits) must be above the introductory level, and each should build upon the content of a previous course. - d) At least two of the six courses (minimum of six credits) must be in the same department or program.

-Many courses in Anthropology, Geography, Black American Studies, Women's Studies, American Studies, Center for Science and Culture, and the University Honors Program may be used to satisfy requirements in the General Education Program.
-Those which qualify must be individually classified as humanities or social sciences courses according to their content.
-Courses classified as "Group D" (mathematics and science) by the College of Arts and Science may not be used to satisfy any General Education Program requirement.
-Students should consult their faculty advisers or the Office of the Dean of Engineering for the proper classification of general education courses.
+Courses in Women's Studies, Black American Studies, Honors Colloquia, Early American Culture, and other specialized programs must be individually evaluated for their applicability to the College of Engineering General Education Program.
+Courses classified as "Group D" (mathematics and science) by the College of Arts and Science may not be used to satisfy the requirements of the General Education Program.
+The students must consult their faculty advisors for the proper classification of general education courses.

 The humanities and social science component of the engineer's education is extremely important.
 Students should plan a sequence of courses that are connected by some theme.
-A good program has an introductory course followed by more advanced courses in the same field of study.
+A good program has a minimum of introductory courses followed by two or three advanced courses in the same area.
+It is often possible to tie together into a common theme courses from both the humanities and social sciences.
 Courses offered through the Honors Program may be ideal for this purpose.
 However it is accomplished, an engineering graduate will be rewarded by a carefully planned General Education Program.